-- All medicines over-the-counter and prescription are usually issued from the SMC. - Parents must complete and sign a Parental Consent Form for any prescribed medicines brought into school which have not been prescribed by the SMO. - Prior to administering an over-the-counter medicine Parental Consent must be checked on iSAMS. - When any drug is administered to a pupil it must be recorded on iSAMS. - All medicines over-the-counter or prescription must be stored in a locked cupboard in the boarding house or Medical Centre. - As a minimum standard matrons and House staff who regularly dispense medication must successfully complete the Opus on-line course 'Medicines Awareness in Schools'. - When any designated staff member administers any drug to a pupil they must: - 1.
+- All medicines over-the-counter and prescription are usually issued from the SMC. - Parents must complete and sign a Parental Consent Form for any prescribed medicines brought into school which have not been prescribed by the SMO. - Prior to administering an over-the-counter medicine Parental Consent must be checked on iSAMS. - When any drug is administered to a pupil it must be recorded on iSAMS. - All medicines over-the-counter or prescription must be stored in a locked cupboard in the boarding house or Medical Centre. - As a minimum standard matrons and House staff who regularly dispense medication must successfully complete the Opus on-line course 'Medicines Awareness in Schools'. - When any designated staff member administers any drug to a pupil he/she must: - 1.
 Check the identity of the pupil; - 2.
-Check the medication/label; - 3.
-Check the dose: - 4.
-Check the parental consent for medication on iSAMS; - 5.
-Check the pupil diary on iSAMS; - 6.
-Record a pupil's refusal to take medication. - 7.
-Ensure that the pupil consumes the medication immediately - 8.
-Document the administration on the pupil's ISAMs diary immediately.
+Check the parental consent for medication on iSAMS; - 3.
+Check the pupil diary on iSAMS; - 4.
+Record a pupil's refusal to take medication. - 5.
+Ensure that the pupil consumes the medication immediately - 6.
+Document the administration on the pupil's ISAMs diary